 Issue Description and recommended action Intelligent resource monitoring has not reduced system utilization If the system is busy even after intelligent resource monitoring is enabled, troubleshoot as follows: ■ Check the agent log file to see whether the imf_init agent function has failed.
-If the imf_init agent function has failed, then do the following: ■ Make sure that the AMF START environment variable value is set to 1.
-See "Environment variables to start and stop VCS modules" on page 77. ■ Make sure that the AMF module is loaded.
-See "Administering the AMF kernel driver" on page 188. ■ Make sure that the IMF attribute values are set correctly for the following attribute keys: ■ The value of the Mode key of the IMF attribute must be set to 1, 2, or 3.
-The value of the Mote key of the IMF attribute must be set to 1, 2, or 3.
-The value of the MonitorFreq key of the IMF attribute must be be set to either 0 or a value greater than 0.
+If the imf_init agent function has failed, then do the following: ■ Make sure that the AMF_START environment variable value is set to 1.
+See "Environment variables to start and stop VCS modules" on page 79. ■ Make sure that the AMF module is loaded.
+See "Administering the AMF kernel driver" on page 190. ■ Make sure that the IMF attribute values are set correctly for the following attribute keys: ■ The value of the Mode key of the IMF attribute must be set to 1, 2, or 3. ■ The value of the MonitorFreq key of the IMF attribute must be be set to either 0 or a value greater than 0.
 For example, the value of the MonitorFreq key can be set to 0 for the Process agent.
 Refer to the appropriate agent documentation for configuration recommendations corresponding to the IMF-aware agent.
 Note that the IMF attribute can be overridden.
 So, if the attribute is set for individual resource, then check the value for individual resource.
-See "Resource type attributes" on page 748.
-Verify that the resources are registered with the AMF driver.
-Check the amfstat command output.
-Check the LevelTwoMonitorFreq attribute settings for the agent.
+See "Resource type attributes" on page 760. ■ Verify that the resources are registered with the AMF driver.
+Check the amfstat command output. ■ Check the LevelTwoMonitorFreq attribute settings for the agent.
 For example, Process agent must have this attribute value set to 0.
 Refer to the appropriate agent documentation for configuration recommendations corresponding to the IMF-aware agent.
-Enabling the agent's intelligent monitoring does not provide immediate performance results The actual intelligent monitoring for a resource starts only after two consecutive traditional monitor cycles have run and have returned the same state for that resource.
-So, it takes some time before you can see positive performance effect after enabling IMF.
-This behavior is expected.
+Enabling the agent's intelligent monitoring does not provide The actual intelligent monitoring for a resource starts only after a steady state is achieved.
+So, it takes some time before you can see positive performance effect after you enable IMF.
+This behavior is expected. immediate performance results For more information on when a steady state is reached, see the following topic: See "How intelligent resource monitoring works" on page 45.

-Table 22-2 IMF-related issues and recommended actions (continued)
+IMF-related issues and recommended actions (continued) Table 22-2